HallaSurvivor/Blog/_posts/2024-03-05-continuous-max-function.md

 We say a locale is compact if _universal quantification is open_.
 That is, if $U \subseteq K \times X$ is open, we want to know if
 $$\{ x \mid \forall k . (k,x) \in U \} \subseteq X$$ is open.
 This turns out to be true (for every $X$ and every $U$) if and only if $K$ is compact[^8]!

 <br>

 The next adjective on the list is <span class=defn>Overt</span>.
-This is a kind of tricky notion to work with, since it's invisible classically.
+This is a kind of tricky notion to understand at first, since it's invisible classically.
 We say a locale $O$ is overt iff for any locale $X$ and open subset
 $U \subseteq O \times X$, the projection
 $$\{ x \mid \exists o \in O . (o,x) \} \subseteq X$$ is open.
 Note how this is